Main Street, Netherseal, Derbyshire, DE12 8BZ

 Meet our Mental Health Champions

-Our new Mental Health Champions have completed their training.
-Through the exciting and empowering One Goal journey, they now have advanced insights into caring for their own mental health as well as supporting their peers.
+Our Mental Health Champions have completed their training.
+Through the exciting and empowering One Goal journey, they have advanced insights into caring for their own mental health as well as supporting their peers.
 They are equipped with key skills and qualities to enable them to make a positive impact.
-Their next step is to work with school staff to develop an action plan to further promote mental health within school.
+They have worked with school staff to develop an action plan to further promote mental health within school.